 Urologists often check for varicoceles with the patient standing.
 You may be asked to take a deep breath, hold it, and bear down while your urologist feels the scrotum above the testicle.
-This technique is known as the “Valsalva maneuver.”
+This technique is known as the “Valsalva manoeuvre.”
 It lets your urologist find any enlarged veins.

 Your urologist may order a scrotal ultrasound test.
 Ultrasound uses sound waves to make a picture of what’s inside your body.
-Signs of varicoceles on ultrasound are veins that are wider than 3 millimeters with blood flowing the wrong way during the Valsalva maneuver.
+Signs of varicoceles on ultrasound are veins that are wider than 3 millimetres with blood flowing the wrong way during the Valsalva manoeuvre.
 The ultrasound can also show the size of the testicles.
 These are useful in deciding treatment options.
 An ultrasound isn’t needed if problems are not felt during the physical exam.